wacxv/havenbloom/README.md

 HavenBloom is a thesis project for a pregnancy-focused telemedicine platform.
 It connects pregnant patients with doctors through secure profiles, appointments, messaging, video consultations, prescriptions, device management, and live fetal and maternal heart-rate monitoring.

+This thesis project was developed in collaboration with [mavcay](https://github.com/mavcay).

 The project is organized as three connected applications:

 - `havenbloom-frontend-main`: React 19 client built with Vite